 It is possible for the PHY to receive a null packet, which consists of the data-prefix state on the serial bus followed by the data-end state, without any packet data.
 A null packet is transmitted whenever the packet speed exceeds the capability of the receiving PHY, or whenever the LLC immediately releases the bus without transmitting any data.
-In this case, the PHY asserts receive on the CTL terminals with the data-on indication (all 1s) on the D terminals, followed by Idle on the CTL terminals, without any speed code or data being transferred.
-In all cases, the TSB41LV04A sends at least one data-on indication before sending the speed code or terminating the receive operation.
+In this case, the PHY asserts receive on the CTL terminals with the data-on indication (all 1s) on the D terminals, followed by idle on the CTL terminals, without any speed code or data being transferred.
+In all cases, the TSB41AB1 sends at least one data-on indication before sending the speed code or terminating the receive operation.

-The TSB41LV04A also transfers its own self-ID packet, transmitted during the self-ID phase of bus initialization, to the LLC.
-This packet it transferred to the LLC just as any other received self-ID packet.
+The TSB41AB1 also transfers its own self-ID packet, transmitted during the self-ID phase of bus initialization, to the LLC.
+This packet is transferred to the LLC just as any other received self-ID packet.
+Figure 19 is the reception timing diagram for normal packets, and Figure 20 is the reception timing diagram for null packets.